 Shagbark Hickory is a beautiful long lived tree, with exfoliating bark.
 They produce some of the finest tasting nuts around.
 The nuts are similar to pecans and the trees are very cold hardy.
 They don’t get very much attention as a food crop simply because their shells are hard to crack, and thousands of pounds of this delicacy drops to the ground in the fall often unnoticed.
 These trees also produce some of the strongest wood around that is used for bows, axe handles, and furniture.
-Shagbark Hickory will begin to produce nuts between 10-30 years, producing more as they get older.
+Shagbark Hickory will begin to produce nuts as early as 9 years old, producing more as they get older.

 They prefer moist soil that drains well, but are tolerant of most soils if they have adequate nutrients.
 Shagbark Hickories are self fertile but will produce more nuts if there are multiple trees in proximity to one another.